 In lieu of obtaining a VSC or E-PIC, require the young person to submit up to two (2) additional letters of reference.

-Notwithstanding the above, Nordiq Canada or a Member may ask a young person to obtain a VSC or E-PIC if the organization suspects the young person has an adult conviction and therefore has a criminal record.
+Notwithstanding the above, [Club] may ask a young person to obtain a VSC or E-PIC if the organization suspects the young person has an adult conviction and therefore has a criminal record.
 In these circumstances, the organization will be clear in its request that it is not asking for the young person’s youth record.
-Nordiq Canada and its Members understand that they may not request to see a young person’s youth record.
+[Club] understands that they may not request to see a young person’s youth record.

 Renewal